How to Turn Off Google Lens in Google Chrome

 You simply need to drag the image, and the search result will appear on the right side of your screen.

-In the very first version of Google Lens, it came up to Chrome on laptops and desktops, when used on any image it gets redirected to a new tab having the related search results for the image.
+In the very first version of Google Lens, it came up on Chrome on laptops and desktops; when used on any image, it gets redirected to a new tab with the related search results for the image.

-But, in the new version of Google Lens, launched in May 2022, users can see the results on the right inside of a panel so that the users do not have to leave the page and get to see the results there only.
+But, in the new version of Google Lens, launched in May 2022, users can see the results on the right side of a panel, so that the users do not have to leave the page to see the results there only.

 Also, if you want to know the source of the image, a new tab can be opened for that, and in case you like the previous style of searching on a new tab, you can easily adjust the settings and get back to the default one whenever you want.